 The Smartcard works like your sim card, it is subject to damage from abuse or mishandling.
 A Smartcard is said to be faulty when the decoder to which it has been paired with fails to recognize the Smartcard.

 These problems are noticeable as your decoder starts displaying error codes on your television screen.
-Multichoice decoders displays errors and the accompanying message such as: “ E04-4(Please insert the Smartcard) and E06-4(The Smartcard is either faulty or has been inserted upside down.
+Multichoice decoders display errors and the accompanying message such as: “ E04-4(Please insert the Smartcard) and E06-4(The Smartcard is either faulty or has been inserted upside down.
 If it is faulty, please take it to the nearest…..Agent).
-How to solve DStv installation wizard and booting errors!
+How to solve the DStv installation wizard and booting errors!
 What causes a decoder smartcard error?

 ◆ Wears due to constant removal can cause Smartcard problems.

-◆ Not placing your decoder on a level ground or piece of furniture. ( Some do keep their slanty.
+◆ Not placing your decoder on level ground or piece of furniture. ( Some do keep their slanty.
 Make sure it is securely positioned.

 ◆ Shaking a decoder while it is on and working.
 Avoid shaking or moving around your decoder while it is on with its smart card inserted.
 If you do, you will most likely have a Smartcard error.